 There are lots of them.
 The most well-known is Flesch Reading Ease.
 It gives writing a score out of 100.

-By Flesch standards, the lower the score, the more difficult a piece of writing is to read.
+By Flesch standards, the higher the score, the easier a piece of writing is to read.
 A score of 70-80 would indicate that the writing is fairly easy for the average adult to read.
-The formula looks at sentence length and word complexity, based on the number of syllables.
+The formula looks at sentence length and factors like use of plain language, word complexity, based on the number of syllables.

 This blog so far scores 70 (depending on which readability checker you use).